rubytogether/rubytogether.org/app/views/news/2018-08-08-july-2018-monthly-update.html.md

 Last month I did some maintenance work by [upgrading to Rails 5.2](https://github.com/rubytoolbox/rubytoolbox/pull/214) and addressing some common issues found when [syncing data from GitHub](https://github.com/rubytoolbox/rubytoolbox/pull/246).

-In order to reduce errors stemming from fetching old projects multiple times, I added logic to ignore old GitHub references from gems for 14 days (to allow us to unblock them if they reappear).
-This currently affects approximately 11,000 projects (note that renaming owners and moved ownership should redirect properly to the new location).
-In the future, it might make sense to indicate this in the UI for said projects somehow since those libraries seem to be unmaintained, but we'll see!
+In order to reduce errors stemming from fetching old projects multiple times, I added logic to ignore old GitHub references from gems for 14 days to allow us to unblock them if they reappear.
+Currently, this affects approximately 11,000 projects (note that renaming owners and moved ownership should redirect properly to the new location).
+In the future, it might make sense to indicate this in the UI for said projects somehow since these libraries seem to be unmaintained, but we'll see!

 I also began work on the public database dumps I mentioned last month.
 They are not quite ready yet, but I expect to ship them in the next few weeks, allowing you to also look at the mentioned gone repo numbers yourself in more detail.